Designing diabetes care solutions that empower 176 million rural patients to take control of their health.

 -Market perception risks if patients switch brands.

-Our main findings were that while both companies face a common threat: overwhelming demand, limited supply, and rising scrutiny around equitable access.
 The greatest opportunities for Novo Nordisk lie in building patient-focused digital tools, partnering with academic institutions, and increasing marketing transparency to sustain innovation and talent development.

 We made the home screen more personal to the individual users.